-Twice the Police have knocked on the door showing me wanted posters featuring former tenants of the house, and they have become regular visitors to the house with a whole compendium of reasons ranging from the knife crazed man who was going to "come through the door if I didn't open it" one night, to the suspected suicide of Paul from the upstairs flat when he failed to arrive at work after his girlfriend had dumped him.
+Twice the Police have knocked on the door showing me wanted posters featuring former tenants of the house, and they have become regular visitors to the house with a whole compendium of reasons ranging from the knife-crazed man who was going to "come through the door if I didn't open it" one night, to the suspected suicide of Paul from the upstairs flat when he failed to arrive at work after his girlfriend had dumped him.
 In that incident, after some time knocking at the door with Paul's family, concern had mounted to such a level that the police smashed their way into his flat only to find him sitting up in bed having just woken up from the loud noise of the door crashing through and a look of "what the hell!?" on his face.

-In retrospect, I have to admit that I have really enjoyed living here at Park Road South and in some ways, I do quite like Birkenhead, if for no other reason than it is great for stories.
+In retrospect, I have to admit that I have enjoyed living here on Park Road South, and in some ways, I do quite like Birkenhead, if for no other reason than it is great for stories.
 But this move has been a long time coming and I am very much ready to have a little less of a hectic household.
 Yes, it will be quiet and I will miss the boys all piling into my flat talking over one another loudly and smelling of a day on the ale.

 Bebington may not be quite as fevered as Birkenhead, but I am sure if there is drama to be had I'll have it wherever I am.
 Ask anyone who knows me, I don't need much to tell a good story.